 What Happens After a Person is Arrested?

-Now that you know what happens when an arrest warrant is issued in California, it’s time to discuss what happens after your arrest.
+Now that you know what happens when an arrest warrant means and what happens when one is issued in California, it’s time to discuss what happens after your arrest.
 Upon being arrested, you will typically be handcuffed and taken to jail.
-However, there are two situations wherein you may be able to avoid being handcuffed, taken to jail, or both.

-The summons allows you to appear before a judge on your own accord, rather than being forced to appear after being arrested.
+The summons allows you to appear before a judge on your own accord rather than being forced to appear after being arrested.
 A summons is normally used in place of a warrant for felonies that do not involve violence or weapons.

 Cite and Release

-Cite and release is not an option in cases involving domestic violence, driving under the influence (DUI), or if you have another outstanding warrant.
 Failure to uphold the promise to appear in court will result in an arrest, along with additional penalties that would not have been imposed before.
 Such penalties include fines, jail time, and the suspension of the defendant’s driver’s license.

 Can You Turn Yourself in Before Arrested on a Warrant?